 The plugin will now be installed and ready to use.
 Every plugin will be different.
 You will have to refer to the plugin’s documentation on how to use the plugin.
 Try to only install plugins that have good ratings and are tested with your version of WordPress.
 While rare, a plugin can break your site.
 Installing only trusted plugins will reduce this risk.

-It’s also a good idea to only install plugins that you absolutely need.
+It’s also a good idea to only install plugins that you need.
 Installing too many plugins can slow down your site.

-If your goals are to set up a blog you can share with friends and family, then this guide is already good to get you started but If you are a busy business owner looking to grow your business, please hire a to design a good website for you.
+If your goals are to set up a blog you can share with friends and family, then this guide is already good to get you started but If you are a busy business owner looking to grow your business, please hire a professional to design a good website for you.
 Your business will thank you.

 Why Hire a Pro?